whimsicalcodingvibes/.github/profile/README.md

 ---

 Made with 💜 by [@lvasconcellos](https://github.com/lvasconcellos)
-Powered by Vinegar's judgmental stare and a lot of 💻 + ☕
+Powered by Vinegar's close supervision and a lot of 💻 + ☕
 🧡 `Responsibility` · 💜 `Creativity` · 🖤 `Independence`